AoiTechDev/makro-tracer/README.md

 https://mealfulness.vercel.app/

+Test account credentials:

+login: test@gmail.com
+password: test1234

+(Settings on this account have been disabled to prevent changing credentials.
+Dashboard functionality fully works.)

 ## Motivation - Why am I creating this app?
 I became interested in understanding my daily nutritional intake when I returned to the gym.
 I wanted to monitor my meals to gauge the amount of protein and calories I was consuming.
 Additionally, some of my family members and friends expressed interest in using an app like this, but they couldn't find a free and satisfactory option.
 This motivated me to develop my own app that would cater to our specific requirements.